Instamojo/html2pdf/README.md

-# HTML to PDF as a service (Powered by wkhtmltopdf)
+# HTML to PDF as a service

 This service provides a simple HTTP API to convert HTML to a PDF document.
 It takes a HTML document (not URL) as an input and outputs a PDF document in the response.

 Technologies used for this application:

-* Python 2.7 - Simple web application and wrapper for wkhtmltopdf
+* [Python 2.7](https://docs.python.org/2.7/) - Simple web application and wrapper for wkhtmltopdf
 * [Gunicorn](http://gunicorn.org/) - Web server
 * [wkhtmltopdf](https://wkhtmltopdf.org/) - HTML to PDF converter engine
 * [Google Noto](https://www.google.com/get/noto/) - Fonts for non-ascii characters (like, Tamil, Hindi etc.)